Facebook Pixel Can You Use a 529 Plan to Pay for Room and Board or Off-Campus Rent?

 Thus, if the student is living off-campus, the cost of room and board must not exceed the allowance for room and board in the college’s student budget for students living off-campus.

-The average room and board for students who live on campus are about $10,000 to $12,000.
-The average room and board for students who live off campus are slightly lower.
+The average room and board for students who live on campus is about $10,000 to $12,000, and the average for students who live off campus is slightly lower.

 If the cost of room and board exceeds the student budget’s allowance for room and board, any excess above the allowance will be considered a non-qualified distribution if 529 plan money is used to pay for it.
-Non-qualified distributions are subject to tax as well as a 10% penalty, so it’s important to avoid going over the COA.
+Non-qualified withdrawals are subject to tax as well as a 10% penalty, so it’s essential to avoid going over the COA.

 The Bottom Line

-You can use your 529 plan to pay for room and board at college for yourself or your child (the beneficiary of the plan).
-You need to make sure you understand the rules, what qualifies, and how much you’re able to spend so that you can maximize the benefit.
+You can use your 529 plan to pay for room and board at college for yourself or your child (the plan’s beneficiary).
+However, you must ensure you understand the rules, what qualifies, and how much you can spend to maximize the benefit.

 Frequently Asked Questions (FAQs)